Resources

 As a member of the NCRA Informatics Committee, Ronda G Broome, MS, MSHMI, ODS-C will discuss a feature in Microsoft Excel under the Data tab called Power Query.
 Power Query allows for data to be manipulated, combined and loaded in one area and therefore data can be updated in an automated way allowing for a more efficient workflow.

-Abstracting and Coding Mini-Learning Shorts
+Abstracting and Coding Mini Learning Shorts

 Using the Manuals: Coding Lung

-Using the Manuals: Breast Cases
+Updated!
+Using the Manuals: Breast Cases (Fall 2024)

 Melanoma Surgery Coding